 At Foundation Level, Year 7 students have three lessons over two weeks and in Year 8 students have one lesson per week.
 The topics that we currently study at Foundation Level are diverse to engage and inspire but skills required at GCSE are also developed and embedded.
 In Year 7 students study the Romans, Norman Conquest, Black Death, English Reformation, Slavery and English Civil War, as well as a student-led Local History Project.
-In Year 8 students study European migration, Rivers and Flooding, Earthquakes, Volcanoes and an independent study on the Middle East and Russia.
+In Year 8 students study Victorians, American Civil Rights, the Holocaust, Terrorism, the Suffragettes and the Qing Dynasty.

 At KS4 we are studying the new AQA GCSE History specification covering a period study, thematic study, wider world depth study and a British depth study that includes the historic environment.
-The topics studied include: Conflict and tension, 1918–1939; Russia, 1894–1945: Tsardom and communism; Health and the people: c1000 to the present day; and an aspect of British History between 1066 and 1685.
+The topics studied include: Conflict and tension, 1918–1939; Russia, 1894–1945: Tsardom and communism; Health and the people: c1000 to the present day; and Edward I 1272-1307.

 At KS5 we are studying the new OCR A Level History A specification covering: England 1547–1603: the Later Tudors; Democracy and Dictatorships in Germany 1919–1963; Civil Rights in the USA 1865–1992 and a 3,000-4,000 topic based essay arising from independent study.